mozilla/addon-sdk/static-files/md/dev-guide/programs.md

 something like this now:

     {
-      "description": "This package adds a Google search context-menu item.", "author": "Me (http://me.org)",
+      "description": "This package adds a translation context menu item.", "author": "Me (http://me.org)",
       "dependencies": ["jetpack-core"]
     }